This post may contain affiliate links.

 Sarah’s Notes

-This recipe comes with an incredible topping of lemon buttercream and lemon curd to give them extra flavour and the wow-factor to look at.
+This simple Lemon Cupcake recipe comes with an incredible topping of lemon buttercream and sprinkles to give them extra flavour and the wow-factor to look at.

 However, you can leave the toppings off if you prefer.
-They will still be delicious with just the lemon drizzle for flavour.
+They will still be delicious without.

-- For the cupcakes – Sugar, unsalted butter, eggs, self-raising flour and lemon zest
+- For the cupcakes – Caster sugar, unsalted butter, eggs, self-raising flour (all purpose flour) and lemon zest.

-- For the buttercream: Butter and icing sugar
+- For the buttercream: Butter, icing sugar and lemon juice.

 How to make Lemon Cupcakes

-1. Start by creaming your butter and sugar together, either using a mixer or wooden spoon.
-Add the eggs, flour, lemon extract, and lemon zest.
+1. Start by creaming your butter and sugar together, as per the full recipe below.

-2. Line a muffin tray with cupcake cases.
-Dollop your mixture evenly between them, then put into a preheated oven, as per the recipe below.
-Meanwhile, start making your lemon drizzle.
+3. Line a muffin tray with cases, dollop your mixture evenly between them, then put into a preheated oven, as per the recipe below.

 TIP: Don’t over bake the cupcakes.
 Be sure to take them out of the oven when they are only JUST cooked as the heat in the pan will continue to cook them for a little while.

 Freezer You can freeze these cupcakes for another day!
-Make sure you wrap them in a couple of layers of greaseproof paper for the freezer and defrost it at room temperature before eating.
+Make sure you wrap them tightly individually in cling film for the freezer and defrost it at room temperature before eating.

 Recipe Tips